Bheem-Works/A/the old file journal /Agust12th.md

 # August 12 - Tuesday;

+## Summary

+- Today was kind of good day and yeh i am pretty fine but there is many thin'gs i hate to say.
+- let's clear the mood.
+- I really want to make my parent prouds and other's things.
+- Well i don't know what to do.

+## Highlights

+- **Today was kind of good day and yeh i am pretty fine but there is many thin'gs i hate to say.**
+- **let's clear the mood.**

+Tags: #journal
 Today was kind of good day and yeh i am pretty fine but there is many thin'gs i hate to say. let's clear the mood.
 I really want to make my parent prouds and other's things.
 Well i don't know what to do.
 BUt i hope